I saw a Subaru Brat in traffic a few weeks ago and it stood out for a few reasons.

 The second example is the Plymouth Scamp.
 This little truck is unique in many ways because it’s one of very few Plymouths ever built with a truck bed.

 That translates into ‘very rare’ because they only made Scamps for one year (1983) and if you own the Scamp GT this means you own one of only 1380 ever made.
 This means your little truck will be like a UFO sighting at the biggest Mopar shows on the planet and that pumps up prices like a 7-11 Slurpee in the middle of the Sahara.

 The third example was built in much higher numbers.
-The Suzuki SJ 4×4 was built in massive numbers for years because they were lightweight, fun and they were rugged in a bantamweight world.
+The Suzuki SJ 4×4 rolled out of the factory for years because they were lightweight, fun and they were rugged in a bantamweight world.

-Suzuki made millions of these little 4×4 trucks over the years but now good examples are relatively scarce.
+Suzuki made millions of these little 4×4 trucks but now good examples are relatively scarce.
 Look for a spike in auction sales similar to the classic 60s VW van in the next few years.

 Conventional 70s era Mazda trucks are all but gone now so that makes the Rotary Pickup so rare it should be on the endangered list.

 Vintage Japanese trucks prices are climbing faster than inflation in Venezuela so a truck with a factory rotary engine is in the meteoric rise category.
 If you see one for sale, jump on it like it’s a life raft on the Titanic.

 The fifth and final example also comes from Japan.
 The mid-80s Toyota 4×4 pickups have a cult following — and that cult is growing faster than anything since the VW Beetle hit the shores of North America.